 Supplies for the Birthing

 Your cat might want to hide to give birth.
 However, you can prepare a birthing area, such as a cardboard box or laundry basket lined with towels or blankets.
 If the cat uses this spot, it will be easier for you to observe and attend to the birth.

 - Absorbent pads: Get absorbent pads to line the delivery area.

 - Towels: You will need clean towels or paper towels to clean the area and stimulate the kittens, if necessary.

 - Nesting box: If you have brought your pregnant cat to the vet, and you know how many kittens to expect, get a nesting box large enough for the brood.
-An average litter is about four kittens, although, a cat can have from one to 12 kittens.
+Although a cat can have from one to 12 kittens, an average litter is about four kittens.
 A standard, 8-pound cat should be fine with a box that is 16-inches by 24 inches.
 The larger the cat, the bigger the box it will need.